frederic-perez/AmE-dictionary/data/idioms.md

 __bite the bullet__ :three: To endure something painful or difficult with courage.
 In Ellroy’s novels, characters often face situations that require them to bite the bullet, whether it’s enduring physical pain or confronting emotional or moral dilemmas.
 __bite the dust__ :three::hammer: _In 1945, what was left of the old Science Fiction League finally bit the dust._ _Bite the dust, asteroid!_
 __bite the hand that feeds (you)__ :two: To scorn or poorly treat those on whom you depend or derive benefit.
-__bits and pieces__ :dart::six: Sundry little items, tasks, or chores. _I’m almost finished, I just have a few bits and pieces to do around the house before we leave._
+__bits and pieces__ :dart::seven: Sundry little items, tasks, or chores. _I’m almost finished, I just have a few bits and pieces to do around the house before we leave._
 __bitter pill to swallow__ An unpleasant fact that you must accept.
 __black and white__ _n_ The police; a black and white police patrol car; any police car. _Call the black and whites.
 We got trouble here._
 __black bag job__